 That should do for today, I hope it will help you to get started.

 We created our product, UXfol.io to support you guys with portfolio building.
-We made it ridiculously easy to create a UX design portfolio like this with UXfol.io.
+We made it ridiculously easy to create a product design portfolio like this with UXfol.io.
 It creates you your portfolio website (no coding, no hassle with hosting), it generates a nice front page, and it allows you to put together nice project case studies in minutes.
 It also helps you do the copywriting part with great examples and guiding questions.